INDUSTRY ALIGNMENT FUND – INDUSTRY COLLABORATION PROJECTS (IAF-ICP)

 All applications are to be submitted by Institutions – applications submitted directly by individual researchers will not be accepted.

-LOIs and Full Proposals must be endorsed by the Research Office and preferably, also the Innovation & Enterprise Office (or Technology Transfer Office) of each applying Institution.
+Proposals must be endorsed by the Research Office and preferably, also the Innovation & Enterprise Office (or Technology Transfer Office) of each applying Institution.